tlswg/tls13-spec/draft-ietf-tls-tls13.md

   both the corresponding hash algorithm as defined in {{!SHS}}.
   The length of the salt MUST be equal to the length of the digest algorithm.
-If the public key is carried in an X.509 certificate, it MUST use the rsaEncryption OID.
+If the public key is carried in an X.509 certificate, it MUST use the rsaEncryption OID {{!RFC5280}}.

 EdDSA algorithms
 : Indicates a signature algorithm using EdDSA as defined in